amnvrma/port-scanner/README.md

   The scanning of ports of a particular host is the important step in ethical hacking if you are doing penetration testing or trying to penetrate into a system.

 # Usage:
-  The script can be run in windows or linux on command line Give the arguments in command line
+  The script can be run in windows or linux using command line Give the arguments in command line